Frustrated over a long term absence?

-We can help you deal with long term absence sensitively and in a way that minimises workplace disruption and the chances of claims and fines.
+We can help you deal with a long term absence sensitively, and in a way that minimises workplace disruption and the chances of claims and fines.

 Extended parental leave

-The purpose of the return to work plan is to facilitate the employee’s gradual reintroduction into the workplace.
-It should be created by the employer, in consultation with the employee and relevant medical professionals.
+The purpose of the return to work plan is to facilitate the employee’s gradual reintroduction into your workplace.
+You need to formulate this plan in consultation with the employee and relevant medical professionals.

-A well-developed plan includes adjustments to the employee’s ordinary duties for an interim period while the settle back into work, and assigns a senior employee to be the returning employee’s buddy or mentor during that period.
+A well-developed plan includes adjustments to the employee’s ordinary duties for an interim period while the settle back into work, and assigns a senior employee to be the returning employee’s ‘buddy’ or mentor during this period.

 Our specialist employment lawyers can help you manage employee leave by:

-- Clarifying your legal obligations to provide leave, and the rights that your staff have whilst on leave.
+- Clarifying your legal obligations to provide leave and the rights and obligations staff have while on leave;

-- Drafting leave policies to ensure your company deals with requests for long term leave and return to work arrangements in a practical and fair manner.
+- Drafting leave policies to ensure your business deals with requests for long term leave and return to work arrangements in a practical, fair and compliant manner;

-- Managing any complex overlap between long term absence and poor performance.
+- Managing any complex overlap between long term absence and poor performance; and

-Call us today on 1300 88 23 86 and find out how to manage employee leave in a way that minimises workplace disruption and maximises productivity.
+Call us today on 1300 88 23 86 and find out how we can help you manage your employee leave in a way that minimises workplace disruption and maximises productivity.